Vegan Starter

 Mushroom Pakora (or pakoda) is a popular Indian deep-fried snack made by coating button mushrooms in a seasoned chickpea flour (besan) batter and frying until crispy and golden.
 These fritters are characterized by a soft, juicy interior and a crunchy exterior, often served as an appetizer with mint chutney or tomato chutney.

-Mushroom Sadheko or Mushroom Salad
+Mushroom Sadheko (Salad)

 Mushroom Sadheko is a popular, spicy Nepali appetizer or side dish featuring mushrooms tossed with traditional spices, garlic, onion, and lemon juice.
 Often referred to as Vegetarian Sadheko,

-Mustang Fried Potatoes
+Mustang Fried Potatoes (or Timur Potatoes)

-Mustang Fried Aloo is a famous potato dish from Nepal’s Mustang district, known for its unique taste and texture.
-Made using local, high-altitude
+Mustang Fried Potatoes (or Timur Potatoes) is a famous potato dish from Nepal’s Mustang district, known for its unique taste and texture.
+Made by using local, high-altitude potatoes, which are smaller, firmer, and more flavorful than regular ones.

-salt, chili powder, timur (Sichuan pepper), and sometimes yak cheese or aachar.
 It’s a simple yet iconic dish, especially popular among trekkers and locals in the Himalayan region.

 Onion Pakora (Kanda Bhaji)